mmorearty/hardware-breakpoints/README.md

 # Hardware breakpoints

 _**Note:** The following description, and the code, were written in the year 2000.
-This code only runs on Windows, only 32-bit, and only Intel.
+This code only runs on Windows, and only 32-bit.
 Also, I haven't tried it on any version of Windows past Windows XP, or any recent version of Visual C++._

 This is a debugging helper class which lets you set breakpoints on the fly from within code.
 This is mainly useful for the case where you have a variable that